 If you are a landowner or a building owner who is currently engaged in a cellular lease with Nextel, Cingular, or Alltel, it’s possible that you have already received a notice of termination due to their mergers with Sprint, AT&T, or Verizon, respectively.
 If you currently have a lease with MetroPCS, Clearwire, or Leap (Cricket), there is a chance that you may receive a termination notice in the upcoming years due to their mergers with T-Mobile, Sprint, or AT&T respectively.

 In this case, it becomes a bit more difficult to decide what to do.
 The downside is that if the tower is never used by another wireless carrier and you become responsible for removing it.
 Many land use ordinances have clauses that require the landowner to remove the tower if it is not used for a fixed period, often 1 year.
 If you are required to remove the tower, you might end up paying $25,000 or more to remove the tower.
-However, there is upside to keeping the tower.
+However, there is an upside to keeping the tower.
 It is possible that another wireless carrier might be interested in using the tower.
 While we can’t help you find another wireless carrier, we can advise you on whether there is a good probability of someone being interested in using it in the future, based upon the location of other towers in the area.

 They will continue to market and maintain the tower, but you won’t get any rent during that time.
 If you don’t agree, they usually threaten to terminate the lease.
 As in the above situation, you might be better off having the tower removed, especially if there isn’t much probability of future users on the tower.
 In general, we don’t believe that a tower company should be entitled to keep the tower on the property without paying rent.
-If they know that another wireless carrier will be interested, they won’t terminate the lease regardless of whether or not you agree to abate the rent.
-Whatever you do, do not agree to an abatement if the amendment releases the tower company from removing the tower if they are unsuccessful at finding another tower.
+If they know that another wireless carrier will be interested, they won’t terminate the lease regardless of whether you agree to abate the rent.
+Whatever you do, do not agree to an abatement if the amendment releases the tower company from removing the tower if they are unsuccessful at finding another subtenant.

 If you have received a notice of termination, feel free to reach out to us.
 We are happy to take a quick look at your site and advise you whether it is worth your time to retain us to do further analysis.
 You can rest assured if we believe that your lease is worthless, we will tell you that without charging you.
-However, if we think they might be an opportunity to improve your situation either short or long term, we will provide a proposal for services and tell you what our services will cost and what we expect to review and find in our evaluation.
+However, if we think they might be an opportunity to improve your situation either in the short or long term, we will provide a proposal for services and tell you what our services will cost and what we expect to review and find in our evaluation.